GuRuGuMaWaRu/learning_nextjs_job-prep/README.md

 TODOs:

-[-] Implement 404 page for dynamic routes (right now sending random ID for job-info crashes the app) [-] Looks into 404 pages for deeper nested routes
+---

 Completed TODOs:

+[V] Looks into 404 pages for deeper nested routes
-[V] Fix main app page loader vertical centering
+[V] Implement 404 page for dynamic routes (right now sending random ID for job-info crashes the app) [V] Fix main app page loader vertical centering
 [V] Possibly need a file with all routes that we use [V] Add 404 page for the main app layer - it will activate when a logged in user tries to access a top-layer page that doesn't exist, i.e. /sdfsadfsdaf